Assisting Oregonians since 2006

 If you are a member of a federally-recognized Native American and/or Alaska Natives tribe, you can qualify for special benefits, including a zero-cost sharing plan, when you enroll for a private health insurance through the insurance marketplace.
 Eligibility requirements depend on income at or below the limit for your family size, such as $75,300 for a family of four.

-If you work for a small business, check to see if your employer offers group health insurance.
+If you work for a small business, check to see if your employer offers group insurance.
 It is normally offered to full-time employees and the employer can choose to cover at least 50% of the employees premium.

 The Oregon Health Plan is a free health insurance plan for Oregonians who meet income, age, and other immigration and residency requirements.
 OHP covers medical care like doctor visits, hospital services, mental health care, dental, and some vision care.
 Oregon became the 7th state in the country to provide free healthcare for kids through the Cover all Kids initiative.
 It extends healthcare coverage through the OHP for all children up to 300% of federal poverty level.